shravaniponde/SensitiveDataDiscovery/README.md

 3. Auto classify the document as Public, Internal, Confidential, Restricted using Multi Class Classification Model <br />

 # Dataset:
-Since the project simulation needs sensitive information, synthetic data which mimics PII was generated while preserving the format and data type. <br />
-This dataset will be used as an input to train the model to auto-detect the sensitive data elements and classify the document. <br />
+Since the project simulation needs sensitive information, synthetic data which mimics PII was generated while preserving the format and data type.
+This dataset was used as an input to train the multi class classifier to auto-detect the sensitive data elements and classify the document.